 Daisy was assessed by Teresa at a nursing home in Eastbourne.
 We were both put at ease straight away and Teresa was very clear in explaining the way we should both conduct the visit.
 Daisy visits a day-care centre for mentally & physically impaired adults, twice a week, and does ‘Read to Dogs’ at an infant’s school, once a week.
-There is quite a demand for” reading dogs” but I feel that this is enough work for her.
-Daisy and I also occasionally do “stress busting” for the students at Sussex Uni, which is a lovely way to spend a couple of hours, chatting to the students and hearing about the pets at home which they miss!
-I’ve found the whole experience of Care Dogs very rewarding, and as there is always a demand for visits at various establishments, would encourage anyone with a suitable dog, to take part in the scheme.
+There is quite a demand for reading care dogs but I feel that this is enough work for her.
+Daisy and I also occasionally do ‘stress busting’ for the students at Sussex University, which is a lovely way to spend a couple of hours, chatting to the students and hearing about the pets at home which they miss!
+I’ve found the whole experience of care dogs very rewarding, and as there is always a demand for visits at various establishments, would encourage anyone with a suitable dog to take part in the scheme.

 Elsie’s visit to Heathfield Ward brightens up the patients’ mood each time she visits.
 Patients who are too unwell to interact spontaneously with others will immediately reach out to stroke and cuddle Elsie and speak to her and she brings a smile to the patients’ faces every time they see her.

 Opening hours: 09.00 to 17.30 Monday to Friday

 Office address: 21 Dallaway Drive, Stone Cross, East Sussex BN24 5FB